 Bloomberg SASB US Large Cap ESG Select TR Index is an ESG-weighted index derived from the Bloomberg US Large Cap Index (B500).
 The Index is optimized to maximize exposure to the ESG score, (R-Factor).
 ESG refers to Environmental, Social, and Governance factors used in measuring the sustainability and societal impact of an investment in a company or business.
 An ESG investment strategy will include only holdings deemed consistent with the applicable ESG guidelines.
 As a result, the universe of investments available to the strategy will be more limited than strategies not applying such guidelines, which may cause it to perform differently than similar portfolios that do not have such a policy.

-Sustainable investing may incorporate criteria beyond traditional financial information into the investment selection process.
-This could result in investment performance deviating from other investment strategies or broad market benchmarks.
-Please review any offering or other informational material available for any investment or investment strategy that incorporates sustainable investing criteria, and consult your financial professional prior to investing.
+Impact investing and/or Environmental, Social and Governance (ESG) managers may take into consideration factors beyond traditional financial information to select securities, which could result in relative investment performance deviating from other strategies or broad market benchmarks, depending on whether such sectors or investments are in or out of favor in the market.
+Further, ESG strategies may rely on certain values based criteria to eliminate exposures found in similar strategies or broad market benchmarks, which could also result in relative investment performance deviating.
+To read more investing insights, visit www.carillontower.com.